Skyline Madrid: History

 Planning for what would become Skyline Madrid dates back to 1997, when the Madrid city government created a plan to redevelop the Paseo de la Dirección corridor after a similar plan was made for the area around the Avenida de Asturias, which was expropriated by the government of the Community of Madrid in the late 1980s.

-In 2005, the city government announced the redevelopment of several tracts of land along the Paseo de la Dirección, involving the construction of some 1,700 new apartment units.
+In 2005, the Madrid city government announced the redevelopment of several tracts of land along the Paseo de la Dirección, involving the construction of some 1,700 new apartment units.
 Development would proceed slowly for the next several years, one the one hand due to opposing approaches to how the land should be developed between the project's original developer, the People's Party-led conservative mayorships of Alberto Ruiz-Gallardón and Ana Botella which led the initial planning process, and the succeeding Más Madrid-led progressive administration of Manuela Carmena, and on the other due to resistance from affected residents whose properties were to be expropriated for the project.

 Stoneweg, a Swiss real estate development company and investment fund, purchased the land on which Skyline would be built from Dragados, the company developing the properties around the corridor, in December 2018, paying some €120 million for a 45000 sqm plot of land.
 The purchase is the most expensive land transaction in the city's history.

 Preparatory construction work began in November 2019, with actual construction beginning in February 2020.
 During construction, Stoneweg had attempted to sell the development to another developer for some €375 million but decided to cancel the sale prior to the development's completion.
 Construction was completed in 2022, and Skyline was inaugurated on October 18, 2022.
 Stoneweg was able to sell 95% of units available for sale prior to the development being completed, but was less successful in attracting tenants to units for rent.

 On 3 May 2023, two people were injured in a brawl that took place in the development, one of whom was seriously injured after being slashed in the throat with a knife.